3db/3db/docs/usage/custom_controls.rst

     Control = OrientationControl

 Note that for some controls, the user might also need to implement an ``unapply()`` function, which reverses the effects of the control after an image is rendered.
 After this function is called, the scene is reset for subsequent renders and controls applications.
-See threedb.controls.blender.position.PositionControl.
+See :class:`threedb.controls.blender.position.PositionControl`.

 PostProcessControl